Mookie Betts Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Cubs pitching staff ranks fourth in the league.
+- The Cubs pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.

-- The Cubs' 3.18 team ERA ranks fifth across all league pitching staffs.
+- The Cubs have the fourth-ranked team ERA among all league pitching staffs (3.31).

-- Cubs pitchers combine to surrender 15 home runs (0.8 per game), the sixth-fewest in the league.
+- Cubs pitchers combine to give up 19 home runs (one per game), the seventh-fewest in baseball.

-- Smyly (1-1) gets the starting nod for the Cubs in his fourth start of the season.
-He has a 4.70 ERA in 15 1/3 innings pitched, with 13 strikeouts.
+- Stroman (2-1) takes the mound for the Cubs in his fifth start of the season.
+He has a .75 ERA in 24 2/3 innings pitched, with 25 strikeouts.

-- In his last time out on Sunday against the Los Angeles Dodgers, the left-hander tossed 5 2/3 innings, giving up one earned run while surrendering four hits.
+- His most recent time out was on Wednesday against the Oakland Athletics, when the righty went six scoreless innings while allowing two hits.

-- The 33-year-old has an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.